ULHPC/tutorials/python/basics/README.md

     return math.sqrt(variance / len(lst))
 ```

-The variable will be the size of the array on which we want to compute the mean.
+The variable will be the size of the array on which we want to compute the standard deviation.
 The idea is to reduce the time used to compute this value by using libraries (**numpy**) or compile the code in C.

 ## Python usage